uploadcare/uploadcare-php/README.md

       $files = $page->getResults();
     }
     ```
+- `getPageRequestParameters(string | null $url)` — get array with next page request parameters.
+Use it for create links to previous/next page of list.
 - `storeFile(string $id)` — Stores a single file by UUID.
 Returns the `Uploadcare\File` (`FileInfoInterface`).
     Takes file UUID as an argument.
 - `deleteFile(string $id)` — Removes individual files.
 Returns file info.